 Specifying a test command

-The --test-command option can be used to run the command of your choice, rather than the test command given in the feed's self-test attribute.
-The path of the program's main executable is available as $1.
+The --test-command option can be used to run the shell command of your choice, rather than the test command given in the feed's self-test attribute.
+The command that would be executed if the implemention were run normally is available as $*.

 For example, to check that "rox --version" worked in versions 2.8 and 2.9 of ROX-Filer: